-- When no revision is specified, the working copy (/var/lib/systemimager/images/image\name) will be compared to the highest version checked in to VCS. - If a single revision is supplied, then the working copy is compared to the specified revision. - If a revision range is specified, the changes between those two revisions are output. - By default, a special mode of rsync is used to list the changed files.
+- When no revision is specified, the working copy (/var/lib/systemimager/images/image_name) will be compared to the highest version checked in to VCS. - If a single revision is supplied, then the working copy is compared to the specified revision. - If a revision range is specified, the changes between those two revisions are output. - By default, a special mode of rsync is used to list the changed files.
+Preceding each file in the list of changed files is an 11-character summary of the differences.
+See the examples in later section "Adding a Revision and Querying Changes" on page 151.
+For an explanation of the 11-character summary, see the description of the itemize-changes option of the rsync man page.

 Using the --cmp-tool parameter, you can switch to using diff in brief mode to summarize changes instead.